3tty0n/portfolio/content/en/publication/ecoop2025/index.md

     We validate our approach with 2SOM, a two-level compilation VM for Simple Object Machine.
 2SOM incorporates two JIT compilers: a tier-1 threaded code generator that quickly produces subroutine threaded code for warm-up phase, and tier-2 tracing JIT compiler that optimizes frequently executed loops.
 Our performance evaluation, using a program with a realistic workload, showed that 2SOM improved warm-up performance by 15\% from an RPython-based VM in compensation for a peak performance reduction of merely 5\%.
 tags:
-- meta-compielr framework
+- meta-compiler framework

-projects:
+projects: [arpython]
-- Adaptive RPython

 url_pdf: ''
 url_code: ''